unc-dsi/unc-web-components/packages/unc-initial-bar/README.md

 # &lt;unc-initial-bar&gt;

-&lt;unc-initial-bar&gt is bar to select an initial.
+&lt;unc-initial-bar&gt; is bar to select an initial.
 Useful for a quick access by person's name.

 ```html
 <unc-initial-bar selection="R"></unc-initial-bar>